Using Guardrails to Detect Violations and Risk

 Advanced Guardrails for Compliance Governance

-To support your governance and compliance efforts, Cloud Access Management enables you to create more advanced guardrails to address compliance-specific use cases such as the following:
+To support your governance and compliance efforts, you can create more advanced guardrails to address compliance-specific use cases such as the following:

 Workload Governance: Isolate access to a specific workload due to PCI or dev/prod isolation

 Data Governance: Secure access to sensitive data due to GDPR, CCPA, or other regulations